ClementTsang/bottom/README.md

 ### Windows

-This is still in development.
+This is still in development, but will be done (hopefully) soon.

 ### MacOS

-Currently, I'm unable to test on MacOS, so I'm not sure how well this will work, if at all.
+Currently, I'm unable to really dev or test on MacOS, so I'm not sure how well this will work, if at all.
 I'll try to source MacOS hardware to test this application.

 ## Usage